OVERVIEW:

 Non-Banking Financial Institutions (NBFIs) are an important alternative channel of finance in Indias bank dominated financial sector.
 NBFCs supplement banks by providing the infrastructure to allocate surplus resources to individuals and companies.
 Additionally, NBFCs also introduces competition in the provision of financial services.
 While banks may offer a set of financial services as a packed deal, NBFCs unbundle and tailor these services to meet the needs of specific clients.
 NBFCs provide multiple alternatives to transform an economys savings into capital investment.

-Pursuant to RBIs regulatory framework, your Company is a "Non- Banking Financial Company Non- Systemically Important (Non- public deposit taking company) (NBFCs-ND-NSI) registered under Reserve Bank of India ("RBI") vide registration number N-06.00576 dated October 17, 2003 and involved in the activities of Investment in shares as well as trading and financing activities.
+Pursuant to RBIs regulatory framework, your Company is a "Non- Banking Financial Company Non- Systemically Important (Non- public deposit taking company) (NBFCs-ND-NSI) registered under Reserve Bank of India ("RBI") vide registration number 14.00489 dated March 19, 1998 and involved in the activities of Investment in shares as well as financing activities.

 FUTURE OUTLOOK: